mcbobby7/jamonholmgren/readme.md

 ## License

-While the website source code is licensed MIT and free to use as you see fit, the content, including but not limited to copy and images, is mine.
+The website source code (excluding written content and images) is licensed MIT and free to use as you see fit.
+However, the content, including but not limited to copy and images, is mine.
 Please don't use without my written and explicit permission.